AirDisa/airdisa.github.io/_posts/2014-02-19-who-sencha-mojito.md

 ---
 layout:    post
 title:     Who Sencha?
 Mojito?
-excerpt:   The Sencha framework has only one caveat!
+excerpt:   The Sencha framework has only one mosquito.
+Mojito?
 date:      2014-02-19 11:57:19
 published: true
 category:  sencha